wyatt8740/windscribe-scrape-configurator/README.md

 Tbilisi in Georgia, or Siauliai in Lithuania.

-At the risk of being a stereotypical American, I'll admit I don't know the names of a fair number of the countries on that list.
+At the risk of being a stereotypical American, I'll admit I don't know the names of a fair number of the cities on that list.

 Also, I came from Nord, which gave you a nice zip file with all of their servers' OpenVPN config files ready to go.
 They also used a filename format